joearossetti/SimNashPrice/README.md

 The main tool is an implementation of Morrow and Skerlos (2010)'s "zeta fixed point" which is a fast fixed point method for computing nash equilibrium prices.
 Eventually I plan to add other methods for computing these prices, but I am finding the "zeta fixed point" to be so fast and reliable it should probably be used exclusively.

-I organize information about specific markets (in practice often a time-location pair) in 'Logit_Demand_Market' objects.
+I organize information about specific markets (in practice often a time-location observation) in 'Logit_Demand_Market' objects.
 These objects contain all of the information needed to compute: prices, shares, profits, markups and other conduct variables of interest.

 Using an object oriented approach unifies the representation of the markets and will make it easy to build extensions without having to think about how to organize new information.
 It also avoids relying on the user specifying important parameters in the computational enviroment--they just need to call the constructor.